 Loans to Trusts and Exclusion For Reassessment Of Property Taxes

-One of the most common loans we do at Commercial Loan Corporation are for the Non Pro Rata Distributions for family trusts.
-The primary goal of this loan is to keep the Proposition 13 tax rate in place by taking advantage of Proposition 58 (or Proposition 193) which allows the client to keep the property tax rate charged to their parents (or grandparents).
+One of the most common loans that we provide at Commercial Loan Corporation are bridge loans that provide liquidity for the Non Pro Rata Distributions of family trusts.
+The primary goal of these loans are to allow a child inheriting a home to keep a parents low Proposition 13 tax rate in place by taking advantage of the Proposition 58 or Proposition 19 exclusion from reassessment.

 “…However, a loan cannot be made by any of the beneficiaries of the real property to the trust in order to equalize the trust interests.
 Such loan would be considered payment for the other beneficiaries’ interests in the real property resulting in a transfer between beneficiaries rather than a transfer from parent to child, which would disqualify the transfer from the parent-child exclusion.”